bthornemail/automata-metaverse/plugin/meta-log-plugin/README.md

 A native npm package providing common plugin infrastructure that can be `npm link`ed into both OpenCode and Obsidian plugins.
 This package provides a unified interface for plugin lifecycle management, hooks, and integration utilities.

+**Related Documentation**: See `docs/08-Meta-Log-Plugin/` for complete implementation documentation and `docs/17-Automaton-User-Interactions/` for user interaction specifications.

 ## Overview

 The Meta-Log Plugin package (`meta-log-plugin`) provides: